likhithapothireddy/Stovekraft-AI-ML-UseCase/Feasibility Report.md

 - **Demand Forecasting**: Implement ARIMA or LSTM models and evaluate using forecasting accuracy metrics (e.g., MAE, RMSE).
 - **Customer Service Chatbot**: Test intent classification accuracy and improve response generation using reinforcement learning or human-in-the-loop methods.

----

-This Feasibility Report provides a comprehensive overview of the datasets, proposed solutions, and next steps for the AI/ML.